imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 ### EXP
+Notice that `EXP` opcode execution cost is expressed with the formula: the base cost (currently 10) and a dynamic cost for each byte of an exponent (currently 50 for each byte).
 For the detailed analysis of the `EXP` opcode, we have used the following data:
 - [EvmOne](./report_stage_iii_assets/evmone_measure_arguments_single_exp.html)
 - [Geth](./report_stage_iii_assets/geth_measure_arguments_single_exp.html)
 - [Netehrmind](./report_stage_iii_assets/nethermind_measure_arguments_single_exp.html)